Skip to content

 Treating all international markets the same.
 Each market has different research patterns, channel preferences, and cultural expectations.
 Generic international marketing fails everywhere.

 Machine translation.
-Saves cost on day one.
-Damages brand credibility for years.
+It saves cost on day one.
+It damages brand credibility for years.
 Properly translated and localised materials are essential.

 Neglecting Chinese marketing.
-WeChat, Xiaohongshu, and Chinese OTAs are essential for the Chinese market and absent for most non-Chinese venues.
+WeChat, Xiaohongshu, and Chinese OTAs are essential for the Chinese market.
+Most non-Chinese venues skip them.
 The growth opportunity being missed is significant.

 Over-relying on global OTAs.
-Booking.com and similar drive volume but produce thin customer relationships and significant commission bleed.
-Direct relationships with regional travel networks produce higher-margin and more loyal bookings.
+Booking.com and similar drive volume.
+They also produce thin customer relationships and heavy commission bleed.
+Direct relationships with regional travel networks produce higher-margin, more loyal bookings.

 Skipping the trade shows.
-These events are where the relationships that drive long-term international bookings are built and maintained.
-Skipping them in favour of digital marketing produces inferior outcomes.
+These events build and maintain the relationships that drive long-term international bookings.
+Skip them in favour of digital marketing and you get worse outcomes.

 If you would like help building international marketing for your London luxury hospitality venue, Byter's luxury hospitality marketing service supports London luxury operators on integrated international programmes across major source markets.